peter88213/nvhelp-de/source/nv_aeon2/index.rst

 Update rules for existing novelibre projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Only sections that have the same title as an event are updated.
+-  Only sections that have the same Titel as an event are updated.
--  If an Aeon event title occurs more than once, the converter aborts
+-  If an Aeon event Titel occurs more than once, the converter aborts
    with an error message.
--  If a novelibre section title occurs more than once, the converter
+-  If a novelibre section Titel occurs more than once, the converter
    aborts with an error message.
 -  Sections are marked “unused” if the associated event is deleted in
    Aeon.
 -  Section date, section time, and section duration are updated.
 -  Non-empty section description and section tags are updated.
--  Notes of events with a matching title are appended to the section
+-  Notes of events with a matching Titel are appended to the section
    notes.
 -  The start date is overwritten, if the start year is 1 or above.
 -  The section duration is overwritten, if the start year is 1 or above.